-Data from epidemiologic studies on the RR of incident hypertension [4], all-cause [90], cardiovascular [90] mortality, and colorectal cancer [91] based on categories of median 25-hydroxyvitamin D levels are presented in Fig. 2.
-For all-cause and cardiovascular mortality, we included a population-based prospective cohort study (National Health and Nutrition Survey III) controlling for age, sex, race/ ethnicity, season of blood-draw, income, region, body mass index, physical activity, smoking status, cigarette pack years, asthma, chronic obstructive pulmonary disease, and renal function in community-dwelling individuals age 65 years and older [90].
-Consistent findings have been reported from a large cohort of patients undergoing angiography [3] and a second report within the National Health and Nutrition Survey III including younger individuals age 20 years and older [92], which confirmed an
+Data from epidemiologic studies on the RR of incident hypertension[4], all-cause[90] and cardiovascular[90] mortality and colorectal cancer [91] based on categories of median 25-hydroxyvitamin D levels are presented in Figure 2.
+For all-cause and cardiovascular mortality we included a population-based prospective cohort study (National Health and Nutrition Survey III) controlling for age, sex, race/ethnicity, season of blood-draw, income, region, body mass index, physical activity, smoking status, cigarette pack years, asthma, chronic obstructive pulmonary disease, and renal function in community-dwelling individuals age 65 and older [90].
+Consistent findings have been reported from a large cohort of patients undergoing angiography[3] and a second report within the National Health and Nutrition Survey III including younger individuals age 20 and older [92], which confirmed an optimal 25(OH)D range of 100 to 120 nmol/l for all-cause mortality.